cmwetherell/cmwetherell.github.io/docs/_posts/2024-02-15-Anlyzing-Complexity-Chess-Position.md

 title:  "Analyzing The Complexity of a Chess Position"
 subtitle: "How hard is it to find a good move?"
 date:   2024-02-15 12:00:00 -0700
-# postImage:
+postImage: /assets/img/chess-complexity-ai.png
-# imageCaption:  "photo: Lennart Ootes"
+imageCaption:  "photo: Midjourney"
 categories: interesting
 ---